shapeandshare/dicebox.core/README.md

 Mission Statement / Why
 -----------------------
-To play Dungeons and Dragons live online and have REAL dice involved.
+I set out on this adventure in the hope that one day I can play Dungeons and Dragons live online and have REAL dice involved.

 There are lots of great programs with shared dice rollers in them.
 There's even VR, and augmented reality.
 I know.

 But, what I want is the real deal.
 I want to be able grab my die, roll it, and have the experience shared easily.

 Specifically, I want something:
-* That was real-time
+* Real-time
+* Easy to use
-* Used any camera available, and viewing angle
+* Able to use any camera and viewing angle available
-* Be easy to use
-* Be usable by more than a single person
+* Usable by more than a single person
-* Not force users into specific implementations
 * Not require special/expensive setups
 * Easy to connect to other applications, services, or devices
 * Be beautiful (filled with as much love, art, and beauty that I can)